• Skip to primary navigation

 Cumin has a warm and earthy taste, with nutty, peppery, and slightly bitter notes.

-This versatile spice has been used for centuries, originating in the Eastern Mediterranean region.
+This flexible spice has been used for centuries, originating in the Eastern Mediterranean region.

 It quickly spread to Europe, Asia, and the Americas.